 Dr. Rebecca (Becky) Niemiec (pronounced “Knee-Mick”) is an Assistant Professor in the Human Dimensions of Natural Resources Department at Colorado State University and the director of the Conservation Action Lab.
 She has a PhD from the Emmett Interdisciplinary Program in Environment and Resources, Stanford University, and a B.A. in Ecology and Environmental Studies from Dartmouth College.
-Becky’s research focuses on understanding the drivers and outcomes of community conservation action.
-She is particularly interested in applying conservation psychology theory and methods to design and evaluate community outreach and engagement programs for conservation.
-She has examined the human dimensions of a diversity of issues including: invasive species management in New Zealand and Hawaii, wolf restoration in Colorado, sustainable food choices, and wildscaping on residential properties.
+Becky’s research focuses on understanding the drivers and outcomes of community action related to conservation and animal protection.
+She is particularly interested in applying social psychology theory and methods to design and evaluate community outreach and engagement programs.
+She has examined the human dimensions of a diversity of issues including: invasive species management in New Zealand and Hawaii, wolf restoration in Colorado, and wildscaping on residential properties.
 You can view Dr. Niemiec’s CV here.

 Current Postdoctoral Scholars and Research Scientists